-The following products may be helpful in balancing your hormones.
+The following products may be helpful in removing excess estrogen to get you closer to balanced hormones.
 Click on each product to read more about how they may play a role in helping to obtain hormone balance and assist with shrinking fibroids.

 Diindolylmethane (DIM) is a powerful metabolizer of estrogen, assisting in removing excess estrogen and benefiting conditions associated with estrogen dominance, such as uterine fibroid tumors, fibrocystic breasts, glandular dysfunction, and more.† Supplementation with DIM can help promote proper estrogen levels.
-DIM is most appropriate for women not yet in their menopausal years, as it is a strong estrogen metabolizer and DIM will not likely lower their estrogen too much.
-Can be used alone or with Myomin.
+DIM is most appropriate for estrogen dominant women not yet in their menopausal years, as it is a strong estrogen metabolizer and will not likely lower their estrogen too much.

 Calcium D-Glucarate can be beneficial in helping to remove used hormones and toxins before they become re-absorbed back into the bloodstream where they can be deposited into fatty tissues and areas such as breast tissue and the uterus.
 It aids the body in the elimination of many harmful substances and helps to lower abnormally high levels of steroid hormones including estrogen, testosterone, and progesterone.†